ayush4ise/budgeted-attack-defense-game/README.md

     Example: Allocations [0,5], [5,0]

-    The behaviour is unexpected, and isn't observed when the models are solved as a standard constrainted optimization problem.
+    The behaviour is unexpected, and isn't observed when the models are solved as a standard constrained optimization problem.

 - For implementing the game models, we face several challenges with standard Python libraries, as listed below: